I’ve already submitted my order, but I need to make a change! What do I do? Is it too late?

 How can you be sure they won’t leak?

-Our signature period-proof tech has been tested by product developers, doctors, and real people just like you — THINX (BTWN) really does work!
-But every person and every period is unique, so it’s important to know your flow to better understand how THINX (BTWN) can work for you.
-Some people with heavy flows wear the undies as a backup to other period products, and some people with light flows wear them instead of pads and panty liners.
-We suggest trying them at home first to figure out what’s best for you.
+Our underwear has been tested by product developers, doctors, and real people just like you — Thinx (BTWN) really does work!
+But every person and every period is unique, so Thinx (BTWN) helps different people manage their flow in different ways.
+Some people with heavy flows wear the undies as a backup to other period products, and some people wear them instead of pads and panty liners.
+We suggest your tween or teen tries them at home first to figure out what’s best for them.

-How many pairs of THINX (BTWN) do I need?
+How many pairs of Thinx (BTWN) will my child need?

-Some people buy a Fresh Start Period Kit so they have multiple pairs ready to change into, while other people start with just one pair and wash it at night before wearing the next day.
-It’s up to you and how often you want to wear and wash your THINX (BTWN).
+Some people buy a Fresh Start Period Kit so they have multiple pairs ready to change into, while other people start with just 1 pair and wash it at night before wearing the next day.
+In the end, it’s up to you and what’s best for your lifestyle and your tween or teen’s flow.
 (Insider tip: You save $$$ if you buy a Fresh Start Period Kit!)

-How do I know which THINX (BTWN) is the right size for me?
+How do I know which Thinx (BTWN) is the right size for my child?

 Our undies are true to classic sizing for girls’ underwear and clothing.
 Take a peek at our handy sizing chart to get the right measurements for the perfect fit.

 Yes!
-Every pair of underwear is lined with odor-trapping technology to keep you fresh ‘n’ dry, not to mention super-absorbent and moisture-wicking materials so you never feel like you’re sitting in a diaper (ew).
+Every pair of underwear is lined with odor-controlling, super-absorbent, and moisture-wicking materials so you always feel fresh and dry.

 How do I wash the underwear?

-DO NOT use fabric softener, bleach, or irons, as they hurt the period-proof technology!
+Do not use fabric softener, bleach, or irons, as they hurt the absorbent, odor-controlling gusset.

-Can I wear THINX (BTWN) as a swimsuit?
+Can Thinx (BTWN) be worn as a swimsuit?

-We don’t recommend wearing these undies as a swimsuit because we can’t guarantee the technology will work in the water.
+We don’t recommend using these undies as a swimsuit because we can’t guarantee the period absorbency will work in the water.

-The entire gusset is lined with cotton so you have a natural fiber touching your most sensitive area.
-And the body of each pair of THINX (BTWN) is made of organic cotton, which is super-cozy and extra-breathable.
-Here’s the fabric breakdown: outer shell: 95% organic cotton, 5% spandex; inner lining: 95% organic cotton, 5% spandex; middle layers: 95% organic cotton, 5% elastane, 80% polyester, 20% nylon, breathable.
+The entire gusset is lined with cotton, so only natural fiber touches the most sensitive areas.
+And the body of each pair of Thinx (BTWN) is made of organic cotton, which is super-cozy and extra-breathable.
+Here’s the fabric breakdown: outer shell: 95% organic cotton, 5% elastane; inner lining: 95% organic cotton, 5% elastane; middle layers: 95% cotton, 5% elastane, 80% polyester, 20% nylon, breathable.

 Our undies are made by our partners at MAS, a family-run factory in Sri Lanka known for their expertise with intimates.
 We’re proud to work together because they share the same values we do: empowering women and creating innovative, sustainable period solutions.

-Our undies are washable, reusable, and made with period-proof technology — there’s *a lot* of science and development that goes into making them, and making sure they last.
-Disposable products can only be used one time, but THINX (BTWN) can last up to 2 years — that means over time you can save serious $$$.
+Our undies are machine washable, reusable, and absorbent — there’s *a lot* of science and development that goes into making them, and making sure they last.
+Disposable products can only be used once, but Thinx (BTWN) can last up to 2 years — that means over time you can save serious $$$.